craigpastro/nungwi/README.md

 Nungwi is a PoC authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/), written in [Ichiban Prolog](https://github.com/ichiban/prolog).
 Nungwi is also is a village located at the northern end of the island of Zanzibar.

 This is a PoC WIP.
-Don't use in production.
-I welcome all contributions!
+Don't use in production!
+I welcome all contributions.

 ## Example Usage